 These termites are aggressive and tend to be messy with copious amounts of moisture and mud being introduced into infested buildings- which can fortunately give away their presence to the building owner.

-The Eastern suburbs, Yarra valley and the Dandenongs
+2. Termites in the Eastern suburbs, Yarra valley and the Dandenongs

 These suburbs typically have mature eucalyptus trees in gardens, nature strips and reserves, and these trees are the home of another Coptotermes species, Cops’ frenchi.
 Again, they have large nests in a mud mound – but the mounds are built inside larger tree trunks, which the termites hollow out.
 The mud mound is then built inside the trunk, usually just above ground level.
 There is often no external evidence of the nest which can go undetected for years- even if only a few meters from a busy family home.